 Located in the Central Andes, Huaraz is the perfect base camp for hikers, outdoor adventurers, and mountaineers.
 Huascarán National Park has over 600 glaciers, 300 glacial lakes, hundreds of snow-capped peaks, and over 25 trekking routes.

 The region’s most popular hikes include the one-day Laguna 69 trail.
-Don’t be fooled by this hike’s popularity, however, as it’s still quite challenging.
+Don’t be fooled by this hike’s popularity; however, as it’s still quite challenging.
 The hike is 7.5 miles roundtrip and gains 800 vertical feet of elevation.
 The Laguna 69 hike ends at the crystalline-blue Laguna 69, which contrasts beautifully with the tundra and snow-capped mountain views.
 It’s arguably the world’s most photogenic lake!

 If you are a more experienced hiker and up for a challenge, then check out the Santa Cruz Trail.
-This 4-day hike will take you over one of the most scenic alpine passes in the world and offer you even more views of turquoise glacial lakes.
+This 4-day hike will take you over one of the most scenic alpine passes in the world and it offers you even more views of turquoise glacial lakes.
 No matter what trek you choose, the scenery in the area around Huaraz is sure to impress.

 4. Explore the Heritage, Culture, and Cuisine of Arequipa